shamilkhedgikar/population-dynamics/README.md

 Explore our demo notebooks to understand various use cases of PDFM Embeddings.
 The code provided is available under the Apache 2.0 license.

-- **Nowcasting** [Colab](https://colab.sandbox.google.com/github/google-research/population-dynamics/blob/master/notebooks/pdfm_nowcasting.ipynb): Predict outcomes for counties using partial data.
+- **Nowcasting** [Colab](https://colab.sandbox.google.com/github/google-research/population-dynamics/blob/master/notebooks/pdfm_nowcasting.ipynb): Here the model uses past and partial present-day data for a target variable at county level to predict outcomes for remaining counties.
-- **Superresolution and Imputation** [Colab](https://colab.sandbox.google.com/github/google-research/population-dynamics/blob/master/notebooks/pdfm_superresolution_and_imputation.ipynb): Train a model at the county level to predict at the ZIP code level, demonstrating imputation capabilities.
+- **Superresolution and Imputation** [Colab](https://colab.sandbox.google.com/github/google-research/population-dynamics/blob/master/notebooks/pdfm_superresolution_and_imputation.ipynb): Here we use the embeddings to help train a model at the county level on a target variable to predict at the zip code level.
+This model also demonstrates imputation capabilities by training on 20% of zip codes and predicting for the remaining 80%.
-- **Forecasting with TimesFM** [Colab](https://colab.sandbox.google.com/github/google-research/population-dynamics/blob/master/notebooks/pdfm_timesfm_forecasting_final.ipynb): Use TimesFM to perform predictive forecasting.
+- **Forecasting with TimesFM** [Colab](https://colab.sandbox.google.com/github/google-research/population-dynamics/blob/master/notebooks/pdfm_timesfm_forecasting_final.ipynb): In this experimental use case, we incorporate TimesFM (a Univariate Forecasting Model) to perform spatiotemporal forecasting.
+The embeddings are used to adjust for errors in the forecasts and improve their accuracy.
-- **Nighttime Lights Prediction with Earth Engine** [Colab](https://colab.sandbox.google.com/github/google-research/population-dynamics/blob/master/notebooks/pdfm_earth_engine.ipynb): Integrate Earth Engine data, like nighttime lights, with the embeddings for environmental and socioeconomic forecasting.
+- **Nighttime Lights Prediction with Earth Engine** [Colab](https://colab.sandbox.google.com/github/google-research/population-dynamics/blob/master/notebooks/pdfm_earth_engine.ipynb): This notebook illustrates how Earth Engine data, such as nighttime lights, can also be predicted from the embeddings.
+By referencing Earth Engine data, the model enhances geospatial understanding and demonstrates applications for environmental and socioeconomic forecasting.

 ## Benchmarks